Word Rotator's Distance: Word Rotator's Distance

-where $Z$ and $Z'$ are normalization constants for making the sum of weights $1$.
-In Figure~\ref{fig:wrd}, each circle represents each word, where its position represents the vector $\VEC u^{}_i$, $\VEC u'_j$, and its magnitude represents the weights $\lambda^{}_i/Z$, $\lambda'_j/Z'$.
-In other words, Each sentence is represented as a discrete distribution on the unit hypersphere.
-Next, we use cosine distance as a ground metric
+\endgroup where $Z$ and $Z'$ are normalizing constants ($Z:=\sum_i \lambda_i$, so as $Z'$).
+In Figure~\ref{fig:wrd}, each circle represents a word, where the location and size of the circle represent the direction vector $\VEC u^{}_i$ and its weight $\lambda^{}_i/Z$, respectively.
+For the cost function, we use the cosine distance

-That is, to align words (each word is represented as mass placed on the hypersphere), it takes a cost of rotation.
-Then, the word rotator's distance (WRD) between two sentences is defined as EMD between such two distributions:
+That is, a rotation cost is required to align words.
+Then, the WRD between two sentences is given as

-WRD first considers each sentence as a distribution of unit hypersphere and then aligns words (mass) by moving (rotating) them on the hypersphere.